OldPain2Go®

 Questions and Answers

 Please note: This does not constitute medical advice nor is it a substitute for it.
-You must have been diagnosed by a medical professional who has prescribed or advised pain relief.
-An OldPain2Go Pain Review Session will help you access the part of your mind that deals with your own healing processes and ask for it to review your pain messages.
+You must have consulted a medical professional who had prescribed or advised pain relief.
+An OldPain2Go® Pain Session will help you access the part of your mind that deals with your own healing processes and ask for it to review your pain messages and have the pain alarm reset.
 It is not a treatment, it is a non-medical intervention of self work.

 These are the typical questions we are asked, if you have one that isn't answered please ask.